 Having a second or even a third cloud vendor to work for organization’s best interests facilitates adoption of a variety of components.
 The choice would obviously depend upon availability of IT budget, level of scalability, and flexibility of packages by in a particular cloud infrastructure.

 Multi tiered cloud system can be a right answer to address need for a second service provider for managing cloud systems.
-This approach eliminates the need for a different cloud vendor as the existing service provider has become an integrated part of the infrastructure.
+This approach eliminates the need for a different cloud vendor as the existing hosting service provider has become an integrated part of the infrastructure.

 The unique provision for a port to get connected with other cloud vendors is an ideal way to keep cloud options open without abandoning services of the current vendor for cloud solutions.
 Such an arrangement also assures freedom from being locked-in with the same vendors against the wishes and policies of the organization.